tomsilver/pddlgym/README.md

 ## Status

-**The following PDDL features are not yet supported:**
-- Equality (blocked by: parsing and inference)
-- Quantifiers (forall, exists) and disjunctions (ors) (blocked by: inference)
+**We support the following subset of PDDL1.2:**
+- STRIPS
+- Typing (including hierarchical)

+Notable features that we do not currently support include equality (blocked by: parsing and inference), conditional effects (blocked by: inference), disjunction and quantification (blocked by: inference).

-Several PDDL environments are included, including
+Several PDDL environments are included, such as:
 - Sokoban
 - Depot
 - Blocks